 A dividend is a portion and product of profit.
-In order to give a dividend to shareholders, generally a company must be profiting.
-If a company made $200 million this year, they may take $3 million of that profit and split it among the shareholders in the form of a dividend.
+In order to give a dividend to shareholders, generally, a company must be profiting.
+If a company made $200 million this year, it may take $3 million of that profit and split it among the shareholders in the form of a dividend.
 Some companies offer a fixed dividend where regardless of the amount of profit earned, the dividend remains the same.
 This creates a stable payout to shareholders that becomes predictable.

 Other times, companies issue dividends based on the profit of the company.
 If they have a better year, they raise the dividend and if they have a disappointing year but are still profitable, they may lower them.
 This helps a shareholder measure the company’s strength and outlook.

-Interest on the other hand, goes against profit.
+Interest, on the other hand, goes against profit.
 If a company made $200 million this year in profit but pays $1.5 million in interest, they were only profitable $198.5 million.
 It cuts out of their profit.

 Here’s a good way to look at it.
-If a company made $200 million, they may pay $1.5 million in interest.
+If a company made $200 million, it may pay $1.5 million in interest.
 That brings them down to $198.5 million in overall profit.
 They reinvest $170 million into the company’s research and development, spend $20 million in a new advertising campaign and decide to issue $8.5 million to the shareholders as a dividend.
 In this case, $8.5 divided by $198.5 is a little over .04 so the company paid out about a 4% dividend.

 Are They Tax Deductible?

-In short, dividends are not tax deductible and for interest there is usually a tax incentive.
+In short, dividends are not tax-deductible and for interest, there is usually a tax incentive.
 Since interest MUST be paid, this doesn’t really matter as affect whether a company will choose to pay it or not.